Skip to content

 Notes for the reader, and the machine

-EnrichmentAn asterisk directly after a term asks the tool to add a short definition when the page is processed.
+Parentheses around a term, followed by an asterisk, ask the tool to add a short definition when the page is processed.
 Multi-word terms are supported.

 + text